 Japanese Acorn Recipes

 Similar to the Korean preparations, the Japanese also have a traditional acorn noodle.

 Japanese Acorn Noodles (donguri-men or どんぐり) ~ I’ve found very few references to this acorn noodle variation.
 At least according to cooks info, these are only 1/10th acorn flour with the rest as other ingredients.
 The Korean versions are 1/3 acorn.

 North African & Middle Eastern Acorn Recipes

-I’ve found numerous sites claiming that acorn oil is commercially available in Algeria and Morrocco even today, but I’ve yet to find anything that verifies these claims.
+I’ve found numerous sites claiming that acorn oil is commercially available in Algeria and Morocco even today, but I’ve yet to find anything that verifies these claims.